 In conclusion, the contribution of genetics to the etiology of the disease and its heritability are difficult to estimate.
 The high clinical and genetic heterogeneity, as well as the low prevalence of each AP predisposing gene, reflects the necessity of multigene panel testing for an effective diagnosis of AAP.
-Nevertheless, the decline in diagnosis rates that comes with the decrease in the adenoma burden shows the necessity of stricter clinical criteria when genetic testing is recommended for AAP predisposition genes.
+Nevertheless, the decline in diagnosis rates that comes with the decrease in adenoma burden shows the necessity of stricter clinical criteria when genetic testing is recommended for AAP predisposition genes.

 ACKNOWLEDGEMENTS